GameServerManagers/LinuxGSM-Dev-Docs/getting-started/adding-a-new-game-server.md

 ## Custom Commands

 Some game servers may require bespoke commands to complete tasks.
 Examples of this include Teamspeak 3 and Unreal Tournament 2004.
-Take a look at the `core_getopts.sh` module for examples of how to add commands.
+Take a look at [Adding a new command](https://dev-docs.linuxgsm.com/getting-started/adding-a-new-command) for examples of how to add new commands.